 Objective

-The main objectives of this project are to 1) determine the factors that impact per- and polyfluoroalkyl substance (PFAS) stratification in water columns (surface water and wells), 2) systematically evaluate field materials and procedures (including decontamination) to eliminate bias when collecting water samples, 3) quantify the impact of laboratory sample hold times and storage conditions to eliminate bias in measured PFAS concentrations, and 4) conduct outreach and research translation with state and federal project managers, consultants and contract laboratories.
+This project is being conducted in two phases.
+Phase I of this project focused on 1) determining the factors that impact per- and polyfluoroalkyl substance (PFAS) stratification in water columns (surface water and wells), 2) systematically evaluating field materials and procedures (including decontamination) to eliminate bias when collecting water samples, 3) quantifying the impact of laboratory sample hold times and storage conditions to eliminate bias in measured PFAS concentrations, and 4) conducting outreach and research translation with state and federal project managers, consultants and contract laboratories.

 Technical Approach